kiba/Writings/fac/chp23_contact.md

 **Year 3, Day 291**

-The Earth Diaspora Society got a whole lot attention, as well unfavorable attention for Blue.
+The Earth Diaspora Society got a whole lot of attention, as well unfavorable attention for Blue.

-Jaune Arc got unfavorable attention as well.
+Jaune Arc got unfavorable attention as well once they found about the RWBY series.

 I stepped down my foot and said that those two individuals had redeemed themselves in the eyes of Mechatron.
 Jaune Arc is undergoing special operation training and Blue proved to be an able aerospace engineer.